Marks of Suspicion:

 Option + Shift + Minus & Delete

 The sentences still worked.
-Sometimes they worked better with commas or periods.
-But I deleted the dashes because I had learned what they now meant to other people.
+Grammatically, everything was still correct, and sometimes they worked better with commas or periods.
+However I deleted them not for diverse sentence structure, but because I had learned what they now meant to other people.
 The em dash had become evidence.
+What I used to proudly display in my writing with confidence became a mark of suspicion.
 A tell.
-A sign that maybe I had not written this myself, that maybe I had asked a machine to do it for me, that maybe I was trying to pass off polished bot prose as my own thinking.
+A sign that maybe I had not written this myself, that maybe I had asked a machine to do it for me, that maybe I was trying to pass off polished prose as my own writing— my own thinking.

-I would write a sentence, see the dash, and pause.
-A faint anxiety settled across my thumb, pinky, and middle finger as they pressed option, shift, and the hyphen key.
-My hand would hover.
+I would write a sentence, anticipate summoning the dash while typing, and pause.
+A faint anxiety settled across my thumb, pinky, and middle finger as they pressed option, shift, and the minus (or hyphen) key.
+My hands would hover for longer pause then the dash allowed.
 I would ask myself: is this worth the accusation?
 The silent suspicion from a reader who might scan my work and think, “AI wrote this.”
-I started choosing commas instead, semicolons, single dashes, periods.
+I type the dash, then I delete it.
+I might have written it myself, but seeing it on my screen made me recoil— cringe even.
+I defer to a comma instead; a semicolon, a single dash, a period.
 Anything that did not announce itself as suspicious.
+This writing uses em dashes quite a lot if you couldn't tell already.
+I'm telling you now because I want you to notice them — and then notice yourself noticing them, and feel whatever instinct fires when you do.
+That's the subject.

 Before the Machines Learned to Write

-Emily Dickinson is an obvious touchstone since she wrote with dashes the way other poets wrote with metaphor.
-They were everywhere in her work.
-Short ones, long ones, slanted up or slanted down.
-Scholars have spent more than a century arguing about what they meant and even how to print them.
-Some believed the dashes indicated pauses for breath when reading aloud.
-Others argued they marked emotional intensity, the places where language strained against what could be said.
-Paul Crumbley suggested the dash represented disjunction itself, the fractured quality of selfhood in language.
-Deirdre Fagan called them markers of “the unutterable,” moments where words failed and silence had to carry meaning.
+Emily Dickinson used dashes the way other poets used metaphor: however the f*ck she felt like it.
+Short ones, long ones, slanted up or down.
+Scholars spent more than a century arguing about what they meant.
+Some believed they indicated pauses for breath when reading aloud.
+Others argued they marked emotional intensity — the places where language strained against what could be said.
+Paul Crumbley suggested the dash suggested the dash represented disjunction itself, the fractured quality of selfhood in language.
+Deirdre Fagan called them markers of "the unutterable," moments where words failed and silence had to carry meaning.

-Consider this fragment from one of her poems: “The Brain— is wider than the Sky—”.
+Consider “The Brain— is wider than the Sky—”.
 The dash following “Brain” produces a momentary suspension that withholds classification, while the dash following “Sky” blocks syntactic closure, indicating that the comparison remains open-ended beyond the limits of the line.
 They make you stop and reconsider what you just read.
 They create a visual interruption that mirrors the conceptual shock of the claim itself.
 Ben Lerner describes Dickinson’s dashes as “markers of the limits of the actual, vectors of implication where no words will do.”
+For some people, Emily's use of dashes made absolutely no sense.
+For others, every dash carried as much meaning and interpretation as we allow every word in poetry to hold.

 For Dickinson, the dash represented what could not be spoken cleanly.
 A mind in motion.
 A thought interrupting itself.
-An emotion too large for the sentence containing it.
+An emotion too large for the sentence containing it but too nuanced to be ended in other punctuation.
 The dash was human expressiveness at its most raw.
-While the symbol is shared, the underlying logic is typically unrelated.
-Dickinson’s dashes reflect intentional interruption; model-generated dashes that we see in today’s LLM output more likely reflect statistical preference.
+While the symbol is now commonly associated with AI writing, the underlying logic is typically unrelated.
+Dickinson’s dashes reflect intentional interruption; model-generated dashes that we see in today’s LLM output more likely reflect statistical preference, not a mind straining against life with language but a system optimizing for the patterns it has seen most often.

 The New(ish) Marks of Suspicion

-Once large language models landed in public life, anxiety about authenticity spiked.
-Teachers worried about essays that did not sound like their students.
-Editors worried about pitches that felt too generic.
-Platforms worried about floods of low-effort content.
-Ordinary people worried about being fooled by writing in even the most once common settings like personal texts, professional emails, and internet posts.
-Out of that mix came a new kind of social capital.
-Being able to spot AI writing quickly became a marker of knowingness.
+Once language models became public, anxiety about authenticity spiked fast.
+Teachers worried about essays that didn't sound like their students.
+Editors worried about pitches that felt generic in a new way — the right words in the right order, somehow emptied of whoever supposedly wrote them.
+Platforms worried about floods of content written by no one about nothing.
+Ordinary people worried about being fooled by writing in the most common settings: texts, emails, internet posts.
+Out of that mix came a new kind of social capital: the ability to spot machine text.
+Pattern recognition as knowingness.

-In 2023, Wikipedia editors launched Project AI Cleanup to address the flood of AI-generated submissions entering the encyclopedia.
+Wikipedia's editors were among the first institutions to formalize what everyone was already doing informally.
 By late 2024, they had compiled a public field guide titled “Signs of AI Writing,” a detailed catalog of patterns observed across thousands of instances of machine-generated text and documents what LLM output typically looks like in practice.
+Wikipedia was not alone.
+Across articles, blogs, and other media, hundreds of writers and researchers had independently compiled their own lists of AI "tells" built from the same collective obsession with catching machine text in the wild.

-The five signals below represent some of the most reliable and consequential markers.
+The five signals below represent some of the most common and consequential markers.
 Each one was once a legitimate rhetorical choice.
 Each one is now grounds for suspicion.

 ↳ The Em Dash

-Large language models use the em dash more frequently than nonprofessional human writing in the same genre, and they deploy it in places where humans would typically choose commas, parentheses, or colons.
-More importantly, LLMs use em dashes in a formulaic way, often mimicking “punched up” sales language by overemphasizing clauses or creating false parallelisms.
+Large language models use the em dash more frequently than human writing, and they deploy it in places where humans would typically choose commas, parentheses, or colons.
+More importantly, LLMs use em dashes in a formulaic way, often mimicking “punched up” sales language by overemphasizing clauses or creating false parallelisms (which we get into later.)

 |

 In November 2025, OpenAI CEO Sam Altman publicly acknowledged the issue.
 He posted on X: “Small but happy win: If you tell ChatGPT not to use em dashes in your custom instructions, it finally does what it’s supposed to do!”.
 Responses to this describing the dash as one of the model’s most recognizable stylistic habits and portraying its reduction as a kind of quality-of-life improvement for users tired of that particular tic.
-More significantly, the announcement validated what writers had been experiencing: the em dash had become a public liability.
+More significantly, the announcement validated what many were thinking: the em dash had become a public issue.
 ChatGPT’s official Threads account even posted about its, admitting it had “ruined the em dash.”
 The phrasing was telling.
-It can argued that a punctuation mark does not get ruined by being used.
+It can be argued however, that a punctuation mark does not get ruined by being used.
 It gets ruined by being turned into evidence.

-The consequences are straightforward.
-Writers who love the em dash for legitimate reasons—for rhythm, for emotional nuance, for the ability to hold two thoughts in tension—now avoid it.
-The mark that Emily Dickinson used to signal ambiguity and emotional depth is now treated as a bot signature.
-Expressive freedom contracts.
+Writers who love the em dash for legitimate reasons — for rhythm, for emotional nuance, for the ability to hold two thoughts in tension — now avoid it.
+The mark that Emily Dickinson used to signal ambiguity and emotional depth is now a liability.

 ↳ Negative Parallelism

 Humans use negative parallelism all the time but perhaps never knew what it was called.
-“It’s about x, not y.”
-The structure reframes an assumption.
+“It’s not x, it's y.”
+The structure reframes an assumption very clearly.
 It tells the reader: you thought it was this; it is actually that.
 The contrast creates emphasis.
-The use of this device traces back to elementary education, long before we became obsessed with the concept of juxtaposition after our first lit class.
+The use of this device traces back to secondary education, right when we became obsessed with the concept of juxtaposition after our first lit class.
+It's an effective way to present a point, but it shouldn't be the only way.

 LLMs reproduce this structure frequently, and they do so in predictable ways.
-We’ve noticed that AI-generated text in discussions includes phrases like “That’s not…, that’s…” or “This is not…, this is…” over and over, often without the rhetorical sophistication that justifies the structure in human writing.
+We’ve noticed that AI-generated text in both writing and chat includes phrases like “That’s not…, that’s…” or “This is not…, this is…” over and over, often without the rhetorical sophistication that justifies the structure in human writing.
 It feels like this is done for the assumed impact and emphasis, not built from thoughtful intent.

 |

 Detection culture now reads this structure as suspicious.
-When a human writer uses negative parallelism to make a sharp rhetorical point, readers conditioned to identify AI signals may classify it as machine-generated.
-In this environment, intent becomes irrelevant; models and detectors default to surface-level “aura-farming” rather than meaning or syntactic purpose.
+When a human writer uses negative parallelism to make a sharp rhetorical point, readers conditioned to (or that have been exposed to) AI writing may classify it as such.
+In this environment, intent becomes gradually irrelevant; models and detectors default to surface-level “aura-farming” rather than meaning or syntactic purpose.

 This creates a philosophical bind.
 Negative parallelism is useful precisely because it mimics how humans think through problems.
 We correct ourselves.
 We reframe.
 We say “wait, actually it is this other thing.”
 Machines learned this pattern from us.
 We are now being told we sound like machines when we sound like ourselves.